player-03/echoes/README.md

 	public static function main():Void {
 		Echoes.init();

-		//To use a system, you need to register an instance.
+		//Create and activate an instance of our system.
-		Echoes.addSystem(new RenderSystem());
+		Echoes.addSystem(new RenderSystem()); //Details below.

-		//To use an entity, create a new instance and add the components your
+		//Create an entity with the components our system will use.
+Entities are
-		//systems will use.
+		//activated automatically unless `false` is passed.
 		var appleTree:Entity = new Entity();
 		appleTree.add(loadImage("assets/AppleTree.png"));
 		appleTree.add(new Position(100, 0));